Coronavirus (COVID-19) and cancer

 What is coronavirus?

-COVID-19 is an infectious illness caused by a new type of coronavirus.
+COVID-19 is an infectious illness caused by a type of coronavirus.
 There are several types of coronaviruses.
-Some cause mild illnesses such as a cold, while others can be more serious and affect your breathing or respiratory system.
+Some cause mild illnesses such as a cold.
+Others can be more serious and affect your breathing or respiratory system.
 For most people, the virus won't cause serious problems.
 But for some people, the virus can have severe complications.

-Coronavirus mainly spreads from person to person.
-This happens when someone with the virus coughs, sneezes, talks, or sings, releasing tiny droplets into the air.
-These droplets can reach anyone who is nearby, and they can get the virus.
+Coronavirus spreads when an infected person is in close contact with another person.
+The virus spreads when someone with the virus coughs, sneezes, talks, or sings.
+This releases tiny droplets into the air.
+These droplets can reach anyone nearby, and they can get the virus.

-Research shows that coronavirus can live up to a few days on stainless steel and plastic surfaces.
+Research shows that coronavirus can live up to a few days on various surfaces.
 But the risk of getting the virus from contaminated surfaces is very low.

 Am I at more risk of becoming unwell because I have cancer?